priyazara/titanic-survival-prediction/README.md

 # Titanic Survival Prediction 🚢

-This is a beginner-level machine learning project that predicts passenger survival on the Titanic dataset from Kaggle using logistic regression.
+This is a beginner-level machine learning project that predicts passenger survival on the Titanic dataset from Kaggle using Random forest and Decisioin tree.

 ## 📊 Dataset